Board of Directors

 JC Buehler

-JC is an attorney and pilot.
-He holds an Airline Transport Pilot certificate with airplane and helicopter privileges; a flight instructor certificate; and type ratings in the IA-JET, CE500, CE525S, B727, B737, and B757/B767 aircraft.
-He attended Indiana University and the IU McKinney School of Law.
-His practice is concentrated in aviation and insurance law and mediation.
+JC is an aviation attorney and pilot, holding Airline Transport Pilot and Flight Instructor certificates with commercial helicopter privileges, and CE500, CE525S, CE560XL, B727, B737, B757, B767, and IA-JET type ratings.
+He attended Indiana University and the Indiana University McKinney School of Law and concentrates his practice in aviation law and mediation.

-From 1983 to 2008, JC was with ATA Airlines as a line pilot, check airman and corporate counsel.
-When not flying the line, he represented the airline before the FAA, NTSB, and DOT and was a member of the ICAO Disruptive Passenger Task Force, the Nav Database Working Group, and the Litigation Committee of the Airlines for America.
-He is now operations director and captain for a Part 135 charter company and an FAA Designated Pilot Examiner.
+From 1983 to 2008, JC was a pilot, line check airman, and counsel with ATA Airlines representing the airline before the FAA, NTSB, and DOT, and serving on the ICAO Disruptive Passenger Task Force, and the Nav Database Working Group and Litigation Committee of Airlines for America.
+From 2006 to 2023, he was director of operations for Solutions Air Charter.
+He has been an FAA Designated Pilot Examiner since 2006.

 Dave-Newill